vidalperezbohoyo/RP2040-zero-SX1276-meshtastic/README.md

 [here](https://meshtastic.org/docs/getting-started/flashing-firmware/nrf52/drag-n-drop).

 ## Build your own firmware
-But if you want to build your own version, follow the steps below.
+But if you want to build your own version, follow the steps below. ⬇️

-As the same module used in the firmware precompiled by Meshtastic (rpico) is not this (SX126X != SX127X), it is necessary to generate the binary ourselves.
-To do this, we must follow the steps outlined in this guide (it's not difficult but it takes some time).
+As the same module used in the firmware precompiled by Meshtastic (rpico) is not this one (SX126X != SX127X), it is necessary to generate the binary ourselves.
+To do this, we must follow the steps outlined in this [guide](https://meshtastic.org/docs/development/firmware/build) (it's not difficult but it takes some time).
-Additionally, we need to add the following folder to the **variants** directory and modify the main **platform.ini** of the proyect as shown:
+Additionally, we need to add the following [folder](path) to the **variants** directory and modify the main **platform.ini** of the proyect as shown:
 ```
 ; PlatformIO Project Configuration File
 ; https://docs.platformio.org/page/projectconf.html